XagaCN/learnGit/readme.txt

 let's go
-Git is a version control system.
+Git is a distributed version control system.
-Git is free software.
+Git is free software